sgaliamov/il-lighten-comparer/roadmap.md

 ## Phase 5 Optimizations

 - [x] reuse local variables for same types
+- [x] caching for assembly
 - [ ] create unified *IComparer<>: IComparer<>, IComparer* interface
-- [ ] caching for assembly
-- [ ] cache instances by type and configuration
+- [ ] cache instances by type and configuration in *Context.GetComparerType*
 - [ ] support internal classes to compare
 - [ ] use short versions of opt codes when possible
 - [ ] use call instead callvirt when possible